airtai/faststream/docs/docs/en/getting-started/observability/opentelemetry/index.md

     {!> docs_src/getting_started/opentelemetry/redis_telemetry.py!}
     ```

-In the following documentation sections you can find details information about all **OpenTelemetry** features available in **FastStream**.
+In the following documentation sections, you can find detailed information about all **OpenTelemetry** features available in **FastStream**.

-## OpenTelemetry FastStream example
+## OpenTelemetry FastStream Example

-Also, you can take a look at already configured project and use it as a reference for you services and infrastructure.
+You can also take a look at a pre-configured project and use it as a reference for your services and infrastructure.

-To see how to set up, visualize, and configure tracing for **FastStream** services, go to [example](https://github.com/draincoder/faststream-monitoring){.external-link target="_blank"}.
+To see how to set up, visualize, and configure tracing for **FastStream** services, checkout the [example project](https://github.com/draincoder/faststream-monitoring){.external-link target="_blank"}.

-An example includes:
+The example includes:

 * Three `FastStream` services
 * Exporting traces to `Grafana Tempo` via `gRPC`
-* Visualization of traces via `Grafana`
+* Visualization of traces using `Grafana`
-* Collecting metrics and exporting using `Prometheus`
+* Collecting metrics and exporting them with `Prometheus`
-* `Grafana dashboard` for metrics
+* A `Grafana dashboard` for metrics
 * Examples with custom spans
-* Configured `docker-compose` with the entire infrastructure
+* A pre-configured `docker-compose` with the entire infrastructure

 ![HTML-page](../../../assets/img/distributed-trace.png){ .on-glb loading=lazy }
 `Visualized via Grafana and Tempo`